Winston Peters: Domestic politics

 During the NZ First's annual conference on 7 September 2025, Peters proposed increasing compulsory KiwiSaver contributions to ten percent, lowering taxes and requiring migrants to sign a values statement if the party was re-elected at the 2026 general election.
 He also announced that Cabinet had agreed to introduce NZ First's legislation to make English an official language.
 1,000 supporters attended the conference, which was held in Palmerston North.
 Pro-greyhound racing and Palestine solidarity protesters picketed the conference building.

+On 13 November 2025, Peters and his fellow NZ First MPs voted in favour of the Government's contentious Regulatory Standards Act 2025 during its third reading.
+On 20 November, Peters announced that NZ First would repeal the legislation if re-elected in 2026, stating that the party had opposed the Regulatory Standards Bill but had reluctantly supported it due to ACT's coalition agreement with National.
+In response, ACT leader David Seymour defended the Regulatory Standards Act accused Peters of seeking to form a coalition with the opposition Labour Party.

+In late April 2026, Winston Peters was involved in a political dispute with Prime Minister Christopher Luxon over the release of Official Information Act documents relating to New Zealand's response to United States–led military strikes on Iran.
+The released emails indicated that Luxon had sought advice on whether New Zealand should express more explicit public support for the strikes, aligning more closely with allies such as Australia, while Peters preferred maintaining a neutral position that neither endorsed nor condemned the action.
+Luxon criticised the release of the emails, stating it "put politics ahead of the national interest" and initially claimed that Peters had acknowledged making a mistake.
+Peters later disputed this characterisation, stating he had reconsidered and did not believe releasing the information was an error.
+He maintained that his approach reflected New Zealand's foreign policy interests and rejected suggestions that the episode indicated instability within the coalition government.

 Minister for Racing

-On 10 December 2024 Peters, as Minister for Racing announced that the New Zealand Government would ban greyhound racing by July 2026.
+On 10 December 2024 Peters, as minister for racing announced that the New Zealand Government would ban greyhound racing by July 2026.
 In addition, the Government pass urgent legislation preventing the unlawful killings of greyhounds during that transition period.